February 07, 2024

 "I am also one who can occasionally provide this food."
 I was startled by these words.
 I felt encouraged, and maybe, relief, to have this beautiful writer remind me that I am not only a receiver of nourishing words—occasionally, like May, I am also a provider of words that give life to others.

 As writers we are in the business of nourishing hungry hearts.
 Our writing is not foolish or in vain.
 "Feed My sheep," Jesus once entreated Peter.
-That call passes down to those of us who are writers.
+That call passes down to those of us who write.
 We hope the words we speak will nourish.
 We yearn for the words we write—whether in blog posts, Medium and Substack articles, books, and other publications—to be a source of sustenance.

 I whisper a prayer: Dear Lord, draw us to our laptops and desks.
 Stir our hearts.
 Give us words that are alive with divine hope, light, and courage.
 Nourish us that we may, in turn, nourish others.
 Let us be the ones who can occasionally provide food for famished minds and hearts.